Arduino Leonardo R3 Compatible Board with USB Cable

 The Arduino Leonardo still lives thanks to the open-source design, and PMD Way has you covered with a range of boards.
 Leonardos are popular as along with being a useful development board, they can also emulate a USB HID (Human Interface Device) - such as a keyboard or mouse.

-Unlike other boards, this version is in a snappy red color, and against popular belief - it doesn't run any faster than a regular Leonardo.
+Unlike other boards, this version is in a snappy black and yellow color, and against popular belief - it doesn't run any faster than a regular Leonardo.

 The Arduino Leonardo is a microcontroller board based on the ATmega32u4.
 It has 20 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connection, a power jack, an ICSP header, and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.